saumyaphadkar24/CryptoArithmetic-Puzzle-Solver/README.md

 Each word represents a part of the cryptarithmetic equation (`WORD1 + WORD2 = RESULT`).

 ### Output File Format
-The `output.txt` file will contain the solution with digits replacing the letters:
+The `output.txt` file will contain the solution with digits replacing the letters:<br>
 9567<br>
 1085<br>
 10652<br>